srp3/E07a-Save-and-Load/README.md

 # E07a-Save-and-Load
+This completes the Save and Load assignment.
+Sunny Patel, c220, 2020.

 This is an opportunity for you to practice the simplest form of saving state in Godot, saving to a config file.